Pilgrim Township, Dade County, Missouri

 Pilgrim Township is a township in Dade County, in the U.S. state of Missouri.

 History

 Pilgrim Township was named after the settlement of Pilgrim, Missouri, which is still listed by the USGS as an unincorporated community.
 A post office called Pilgrim was established in 1886, and remained in operation until 1907.
-A first settler of the community was a native of Kentucky; its name may be a transfer from Pilgrim, Kentucky.
+A first settler of the community was a native of Kentucky; this Missouri town may have been named after Pilgrim, Kentucky.